 - Logos and color theme.

-The opposite of a dynamic template is a static template.
+The opposite of a dynamic template is a static template, which you can read more about in the article: What is a static template.

-A classic example of a dynamic template: The letterhead
+A classic example of a dynamic template is the letterhead, shown in below example.

-The template holds a basic design structure for the document and a series of dynamic placeholders.
+The letterhead template holds a basic design structure for the document and a series of dynamic placeholders.

 The placeholder used in Word is a content control.
 All content controls are configured to know exactly which information should go into placeholders, and according to which criteria.